-Bison have returned to Banff National Park, but they're far away from the Town of Banff – so far.
-The animals have been reintroduced to a remote part of the landscape of the park in the Panther and Dormer valleys.
+Bison have returned to Banff National Park, but they're far away from the Town of Banff.
+The animals have been reintroduced to a remote part of the landscape of the park in the Panther and Red Deer valleys.

 Experienced backcountry users may encounter them, but it's never guaranteed.